flaviociravegna/softeng-ezwh/UnitTestReport.md

 ### **Class *ReturnOrder* - method *createNewReturnOrder***

 **Criteria for method *createNewReturnOrder*:**
- -is a unique and valid ID - ID
+ - is a unique and valid ID - ID

 **Predicates for method *createNewReturnOrder*:**